-Instead of pouring FOG down the drain, you should:
+Try these helpful ideas, instead of pouring FOG down the drain:

 - Pour used cooking grease into a heat-safe container, such as an empty coffee can, and store it in the refrigerator.
 Once the grease has hardened, seal the top and place the can in the trash.